Come see at any of our Ohio locations: Canton, Canfield, or Alliance

 Femtosecond Laser Cataract Surgery (FLACS or LCS)

-Years ago, Dr. Roholt was one of the first in the region to routinely employ ultrasonic phacoemulsification (PE), for cataract removal, which is now the standard.
-This incision is very small and strong and enables the surgeon to perform “No-Stitch” operations.
 In 2011, femtosecond Laser Cataract Surgery (FLACS) was introduced and is now promoted in many centers.
-The doctors at RVI have extensive experience with FLACS, and will perform the surgery upon patient request.
-FLACS is performed with a laser such as the LenSx™, Catalyse™ or others, which are used to make the incisions, open and soften the cataract, but has not been shown to improve the result of cataract surgery (Also click here).
-As time passes and the laser technology improve, benefits may become more clear.
+The doctors at RVI have extensive experience with FLACS, in fact Dr. Roholt was one of the first in the area to use this technology (we will perform the surgery upon patient request).
+FLACS is performed with a laser such as the LenSx™, Catalyse™ or others, which are used to make the incisions, open and soften the cataract, but has not been shown to improve the result of cataract surgery.
+As time passes and the laser technology improves, benefits may become more clear.
 Because the extra cost is significant, and since Medicare and Insurance do not pay, almost all patients opt for the traditional, gentle ultrasonic PE method.
+A new benefit of the more traditional method is the ability to use ZeptoTM which is explained next.

 The lens implants used by RVI doctors are high-tech, FDA approved designs.
 The most common material for lens implants since 1953 is derived from a hard plastic called polymethylmethacrylate (PMMA).
-Now a foldable PMMA (or acrylic) implant is used.
-Foldable silicone lens implants are also used and are safe and effective.
-This is not the same type of silicone that was used in breast implants.
-Dr. Roholt will take various factors into consideration when deciding which implant to place in your eye.
-Roholt Vision Institute uses the Humphrey-Zeiss IOLMaster™ and Lenstar™.
-These technologies enable eye measurements for lens implant which are ten times more accurate than those used previously.
-For more information, visit the Zeiss or Haag-Streit website.
+Now foldable PMMA (or acrylic) implants are used.
+Foldable silicone lens implants are also used and are safe and effective (this is not the same type of silicone used in breast implants).
+The doctors will take various factors into consideration when deciding which implant to place in your eye.
+Roholt Vision Institute uses the Humphrey-Zeiss IOLMaster™ and Lenstar™ and the iTraceTM eye analyzer, which is a first in NE Ohio.
+These technologies enable eye measurements for lens implant which are more accurate than those used previously.
+For more information, visit the Zeiss, Haag-Streit or Tracey <http://www.traceytechnologies.com/index.html> website.

 Now you must consider your choices for lens implants – to help in your decision, ask yourself: